-The Court of Appeal in Northern Ireland’s long-awaited decision in CG v Facebook Ireland & McCloskey NICA 54 arose from privacy, harassment and data protection claims brought by a convicted sex offender on the basis of information posted on Facebook.
+The Court of Appeal in Northern Ireland’s (“NICA”) long-awaited decision in CG v Facebook Ireland & McCloskey NICA 54 arose from privacy, harassment and data protection claims brought by a convicted sex offender on the basis of information posted on Facebook.
 Facebook Ireland (“Facebook”) was held to be liable for the misuse of private information (“MPI”) for some of the posts.

-The previous day in J20 v Facebook Ireland NIQB 98 the High Court found Facebook liable for MPI for material posted by users but dismissed a harassment claim.
+One day earlier in J20 v Facebook Ireland NIQB 98 the High Court found Facebook liable for MPI for material posted by users but it dismissed a harassment claim.

-At first instance ( NIQB 11) the Stephens J held Mr McCloskey to be liable for harassment.
+At first instance ( NIQB 11) Stephens J held Mr McCloskey to be liable for harassment.
 An injunction was granted preventing him from harassing CG and requiring Facebook to terminate McCloskey’s page.

-As to the privacy claim against Facebook, the court held that, in the circumstances, CG had a reasonable expectation of privacy in regard to a broad range of information, including: the photographs, his name used in conjunction with information about where he lives, his (previous) address or similar, and his convictions and the risks he poses (unless disclosure is required by Public Protection Arrangements NI).
-Rejecting the suggestion that notice of pages/posts complained of had to be given in a particular manner, the judge held that Facebook had actual knowledge of the posts by virtue of:
+As to the privacy claim against Facebook, the court held that CG had a reasonable expectation of privacy in relation to a broad range of information, including: the photographs, his name used in conjunction with information about where he lives, his (previous) address or similar, and his convictions and the risks he poses (unless disclosure is required by Public Protection Arrangements NI).
+Rejecting the suggestion that notice of the pages/posts complained of had to be given in a particular manner, the judge held that Facebook had actual knowledge of the posts by virtue of:

 Facebook appealed and CG cross appealed.
 The appeal was heard in April 2016.